Climate of Hawaii

 Köppen climate types of Hawaii, using 1971-2000 climate normals.

-The U.S. state of Hawaiʻi, which covers the Hawaiian Islands, is tropical but it experiences many different climates, depending on altitude and surroundings.
+The U.S. state of Hawaii, which covers the Hawaiian Islands, is tropical but it experiences many different climates, depending on altitude and surroundings.
 The island of Hawaiʻi for example hosts four (out of five in total) climate groups on a surface as small as 4,028 sqmi according to the Köppen climate types: tropical, arid, temperate and polar.
 When counting also the Köppen sub-categories notably including the very rare cold-summer mediterranean climate the island of Hawaiʻi hosts 10 (out of 14 in total) climate zones.
 The islands receive most rainfall from the trade winds on their north and east flanks (the windward side) as a result of orographic precipitation.
-Coastal areas are drier, especially the south and west side or leeward sides.
+Coastal areas are drier, especially the south and west sides or leeward sides.

 Overall with climate change, Hawaiʻi is getting drier and hotter.
-The Hawaiian Islands receive most of their precipitation from October to April.
+The Hawaiian Islands receive their heaviest rainfall from October to April.
 Drier conditions generally prevail from May to September.
-Due to cooler waters around Hawaiʻi, the risk of tropical cyclones is low for Hawaiʻi.
+Due to cooler waters around Hawaiʻi, the risk of tropical cyclones is low for the state.